Concurrent training methods for Kolmogorov-Arnold networks: Disjoint datasets and FPGA implementation: Numerical experiments

-To assess the scalability of the code, the tests were run on an HPC cluster.
-All jobs were run on a single node equipped with \emph{two} Intel(R) Xeon(R) Platinum 8358 CPUs ($32$ cores per CPU) and $256\mathrm{GB}$ RAM.
-The tests consisted in training KANs on datasets with the inputs being elements of $4 \times 4$ or $5 \times 5$ matrices and the outputs being the determinants of the matrices.
+To benchmark the scalability of the code (training on disjoint batches across multiple threads), the tests were run on an HPC cluster.
+All jobs were run on a single node equipped with \emph{two} Intel(R) Xeon(R) Platinum 8358 CPUs ($32$ cores per CPU) and $256\mathrm{GB}$ RAM (in reality, each job occupied only around $3\mathrm{GB}$ RAM).

+The considered example was \emph{Det5}, and pre-training was switched off.
+Two-layer KANs were constructed, with $200$ blocks in the first layer and $4$ points per function, $1$ block in the second layer and $16$ points per function (the total of $23{,}200$ parameters).
+In the single-threaded setting, without pre-training, $2$ passes through the training dataset (epochs) are required to reach the Pearson correlation of around $95\%$, which corresponds to the processing of $20\mathrm{M}$ records --- this value was used as the initial (or required) workload.

-In this section, the weak scaling is tested: the number of threads was kept proportional to the total number of passes through the data (epochs), i.e.\ the total computational work.
-Obviously, in the case of ideal (linear) scaling, the execution times should be the same.
-As usual, the efficiency is measured as $E = t(1)/t(n)$, where $t(1)$ is the time required to complete work on $1$ thread and $t(n)$ is the time require to complete work that is $n$ times larger on $n$ threads.
+Following the conventions of scalability benchmarking, both the \emph{weak scaling} and the \emph{strong scaling} are tested.
+In the weak scaling tests, the number of threads is kept proportional to the total computational work.
+In the strong scaling test, the total computational work is fixed, and it is equally split between the threads.
+For weak scaling, the efficiency is measured as $E = t(1)/t(n)$, where $t(1)$ is the time required to complete the work on $1$ thread and $t(n)$ is the time required to complete the work that is $n$ times larger on $n$ threads (in the case of ideal/linear scaling, $E=1$).
+For strong scaling, the speedup is measured as $S = t(1)/t(n)$, where $t(1)$ is the time required to complete the work on $1$ thread and $t(n)$ is the time required to complete the same work on $n$ threads.

+Here, the total computational work is the total number of processed records of the training dataset, denoted as $N$.
+As highlighted above, when training is performed on disjoints, there are two configurational options: the number of batches, denoted as $T$, and the batch size, denoted as $Q$.
+The number of batches corresponds to the number of threads, as the batches are processed in parallel.
+The batch size, however, is a free configurational parameter, the influence of which is tested below.
+When both $N$ and $T$ are fixed, $Q$ determines the total number of model synchronisations (merges), denoted as $M = N/(TQ)$.